-Empowering refugees and people seeking asylum to engage with local and national decision-making processes as voters is vital to ensuring a two-way process of integration, where those who have sought refugee protection are considered equal citizens.
-We believe that voting rights should be ‘de-linked’ from citizenship in order to promote integration, participation and equality.
+This is a really significant moment, particularly for refugees who have often been disenfranchised – both in country of origin and here in the UK – for many years.
+Empowering refugees and people seeking asylum to engage with local and national decision making processes as voters is vital to ensuring a two-way process of integration, where those who have sought refugee protection are considered equal citizens.